QuinnFreedman/modular/modules/Clock/docs/assembly_instructions.md

 Add the faceplate before soldering to make sure everything is aligned properly.
 Screw the jack sockets down tightly.
 The rotary encoder will not have a surface to tighten the nut against, so don't screw it on tightly or it will pull the boards out of alignment.

 Then flip the whole board over and solder.
-The button might fall out of place since it isn't attatched.
+The button might fall out of place since it isn't attached.
 Make sure to hold it flush while you solder.

 ![](images/tutorial_11.jpg)